ipfs/specs/reframe/REFRAME_HTTP_TRANSPORT.md

   - Ephemeral HTTP `POST` request with message passed as DAG-JSON in HTTP request body
   - Suitable for bigger messages, and when HTTP caching should be skipped for the most fresh results

-Severs MUST support `GET` for methods marked as cachable and MUST support `POST` for all methods (both cachable and not-cachable).
+Servers MUST support `GET` for methods marked as cachable and MUST support `POST` for all methods (both cachable and not-cachable).
 This allows servers to rate-limit `POST` when cachable `GET` could be used instead, and enables clients to use `POST` as a fallback in case there is a technical problem with bigger Reframe messages not fitting in a `GET` URL.
 See "Caching Considerations" section.

 If a server supports HTTP/1.1, then it MAY send chunked-encoded messages.
 Clients supporting HTTP/1.1 MUST accept chunked-encoded responses.